 8. Stick to your routine: Consistency is key for bedtime routines.
 Follow the same routine every night to train your body to recognize and respond to sleep cues.

 By incorporating these steps into your bedtime routine, you can create a conducive environment for quality sleep and improve your overall sleep-wake cycle.
+With this structure in place, recording your sleep in your sleep journal will be much easier and help you discover triggers and make progress.

 Incorporating relevant information in your sleep journal is essential for gaining insights into your sleep patterns and enhancing sleep quality.
-Follow these steps when documenting information in your sleep journal:

 What to Include in Your Sleep Journal

 Curating an effective sleep journal can be a game-changer when it comes to improving your sleep.
-In this section, we’ll explore what elements to include in your sleep journal, such as assessing sleep quality, tracking sleep duration, noting details about your sleep environment, documenting pre-sleep routines, and keeping a record of your daily activities.
-By incorporating these essential aspects into your sleep journal, you’ll gain valuable insights into your sleep patterns and pave the way for better restorative rest.
-For a comprehensive guide on how to start and keep a sleep journal, check out the How to Start and Keep a Sleep Journal: A Guide to Sleep Diaries provided by the NHS.
+By incorporating the following essential aspects into your sleep journal, you’ll gain valuable insights into your sleep patterns and pave the way for better restorative rest.

 1. Sleep Quality